 Learn more about trichomoniasis and how to get tested here.

 Herpes is a result of the herpes simplex virus (HSV) and can be commonly found on the genitals and in the mouth.
 The CDC estimated that “572,000 new genital herpes infections in the United States among people aged 14 to 49” occurred in 2018 .

 Human immunodeficiency virus (HIV) is chronic and is something that you will manage for the rest of your life.
-Luckily, medications can decrease the amount of the virus in your body, and you can live a long life (and also have a robust sex life).
+Luckily, HIV medicine can decrease the amount of the virus in your body, and you can live a long life (and also have a robust sex life).

 Learn more about HIV and how to get tested here.

-Human papillomavirus (HPV) is the most common sexually transmitted disease in the United States .
+Human papillomavirus (HPV) is the most common STD in the United States .
 The CDC says “In most cases (9 out of 10), HPV goes away on its own within two years without health problems.
 But when HPV does not go away, it can cause health problems like genital warts and cancer” .

-The first thing STIs and STDs have in common is that they are both sexually transmitted, meaning they are passed from one person to another via sexual contact (orally, vaginally, and/or anally).
-Second, both require testing for diagnosis (with few exceptions).
+The first thing STIs and STDs have in common is that they are both sexually transmitted, meaning they are passed from one person to another via sexual contact.
+Second, both require STI or STD testing for diagnosis (with few exceptions).

 Luckily, Everlywell has your back and wants to ensure that you get the testing you need.
 Browse our options for discreet, at-home sexual health testing kits, which include options such as the HCV Test and Syphilis Test.
 If your lab results are abnormal, Everlywell will also connect you with its national independent physician network for consultation and appropriate treatment.

 Let’s talk about safe sex: How to talk about STIs/STDs with a new partner